I'll have a look at records from spring of 2016 - clocks changed on 27/03/2016

 # at 01:00

-times <- df$LastUpdate[grep("^27/03/2016", df$LastUpdate)]
+<- df$LastUpdate[grep("^27/03/2016", df$LastUpdate)]

-hours <- as.POSIXlt(times, format = "%d/%m/%Y %I:%M:%S %p", tz = "UTC")$hour
+times <- as.POSIXlt(times, format = "%d/%m/%Y %I:%M:%S %p", tz = "UTC")$hour

 # Check number of records each hour (shouldn't be any at 1AM i.e. 2nd entry)